 A few billion years ago, much of this planet was totally uninhabitable by today's standards.
 The sweet, hospitable green Earth we know and love used to be a crazy quilt of hot and cold spots, and extreme environments notable for brutally high acidity, low oxygen, unlivable chemical compositions or crushing pressure.
 These days, though, we thankfully have to seek out the places where only the toughest organisms survive.
 When we find one, we marvel at its hostility, chuckle over its complete inability to sustain life.
-We come up with adorable monikers for them like "volcano" and "Detroit."
-(Sorry, Detroit.)
+We come up with adorable monikers for them like "volcano."

 Well, go ahead and check that Holocene Epoch privilege, because we keep finding places on this planet that don't care about your sweet, precious organism needs.
 The latest of these special places to capture our popular imagination has been amusingly nicknamed "The Jacuzzi of Despair."

-The deadly hot tub, discovered and filmed last year by a team of researchers and described in a recent report in the journal Oceanography, is a brine pool that sits on the seafloor of the Gulf of Mexico, beneath 3,300 feet (1,006 meters) of water.
-This super salty "lake," that kills any crab or isopod that happens to fall in (check out the video at the top of this article), acts like any body of water on land, with a shoreline and waves that ripple over the top of it when its waters are disturbed.
+The deadly hot tub, discovered and filmed in 2015 by a team of researchers and described in a report in the journal Oceanography, is a brine pool that sits on the seafloor of the Gulf of Mexico, beneath 3,300 feet (1,006 meters) of water.
+This super salty "lake," that kills any crab or isopod that happens to fall in, acts like any body of water on land, with a shoreline and waves that ripple over the top of it when its waters are disturbed.
 The only differences are:

 1) Most terrestrial bodies of water don't contain a tepid, unholy cocktail of dissolved methane, hydrogen sulfide and extra-salty water that instantly poisons any animal that ventures into it.
 We do have some of those up here on land, but somehow they don't seem as insidious.